 The museum hits it out of the park with a vast assortment of artifacts, sounds, video, and interactive experiences that expertly tells the story of punk rock in the United States and around the world.

 I walked in not being intimately familiar with the punk rock genre, and not knowing what to expect.
 I left thinking “I get it”.

 I’m usually able to accurately predict whether or not an attraction in Las Vegas will survive long term or be forced to shutter – The Punk Rock Museum is built to last.

-Simply put, The Punk Rock Museum should be atop the list of things to do in Las Vegas for anyone that’s a fan of the genre.
+Simply put, The Punk Rock Museum should be atop the list of things to do in Las Vegas for anyone who’s a fan of the genre.
 It’s easily worth the price of admission.

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.